-Debt financing involves taking on debt that must be repaid in scheduled increments.
-It includes loans and lines of credit that allow you to keep full control of your business.
+When you run a business, debt financing is another business finance keyword to know.
+It involves taking on debt that must be repaid in scheduled increments.
+Debt financing includes loans, bonds and lines of credit that allow you to keep full control of your business.

-The annual percentage rate (APR) of a loan or line of credit is the total amount of interest and fees you’ll be charged over the course of a year.
-It’s important to know the APR before signing a loan agreement because it gives you the full cost of borrowing.
+Another financial term to know is annual percentage rate (APR).
+The APR of a loan or line of credit is the total amount of interest and fees you’ll be charged over the course of a year.

 A fixed interest rate stays the same over the life of your loan, regardless of changes in the economy.

 27. Floating (Variable) Interest Rate

 Floating, or variable, interest rates will fluctuate depending on changes in the market.
 The rates will go up or down at intervals specified in your loan contract.

 A business finance key term common in the alternative financing sector is factor rates.
 Factor rates are used to calculate the cost of borrowing in certain business financing products, including merchant cash advances.

 Instead of using the unpaid balance to accrue interest month to month, factor rates calculate a total amount of interest at signing that must be repaid, no matter what.

 The total amount you borrow, or the current balance of your loan, is the principal.
 This is used to calculate interest.